Finding common elements in two arrays and then creating a new array

 Inline the code

-And lastly, the code can be inlined onto one line, helping to achieve the intended purpose of arrow-notation functions.
+And lastly, the code can be inlined onto one line, helping to achieve the simplification that is intended from arrow-notation functions.

 var results = arr1.filter(value => arr2.includes(value));